sebastianwidmann/nacaFOAM/README.md

 ## Dependencies

 * OpenFOAM v2112 or newer
 * Python 3.10 or newer
 * NumPy 1.22.4 or newer
 * matplotlib 3.5.2 or newer

+## Running
+Before running the database, execute `source /lib/openfoam/openfoam2206/etc/bashrc` in the terminal